Chinomnso-Okechukwu/Unit-2-project/README.md

 ![Twopushbuttons](2keysplan.png)
 **Fig. 6** This figure shows the initial plans for developing the the two push buttons keyboard.

+### Success criteria for making this keyboard.
+① The functionality of the keyboard should be DISCOVERABLE by the user.

+① The keyboard should provide FEEDBACK to the user.

+① The system must be EFFICIENT(allows the user to type words per min)

+The whole idea of this 2 push button keyboard is to be able to communicate by using only two keys.

+### Key Functionality
+The left key has the letter "A" and the left arrow below it.
+This shows that this key only inputs alphabets.

+The right key has the number "1" and the right arrow below it.
+This key only inputs numbers and the space bar.

+### Mechanism
+Pushing the left button indicates that one is entering an alphabet and pushing the right button indicates a number.
+When either button is pressed, the button lose their functionality and become arrow keys.
+The arrow keys are used to navigate to a desired character.
+When a character is left unmoved for more than a second, the system prints out the character.
+After the character is printed, the right and left buttons return to being an alpha and a numeric key respectively.
+The reference point for the alpha key is "A".
+Pushing the left arrow moves through the alphabets in a reverse order( A to Z,Y,X...) while pushing the right arrow moves through the alphabets the conventional way( A to B,C,D...).

 ![Englishinput](englishinput2.png)
 ![Englishinput](englishinput3.png)
 ![Englishinput](englishinput4.png)